sandermak/branchandbound.net/_posts/2015-11-10-exploring-angular2.md

 This article itself will be no exception, probably.

 Still, a more stable period is forthcoming with the Angular2 beta nearing.
-Now is definitely a good time to start learning the concepts of Angular2, but don't expect it to be a beginner-friendly experience.
+Now is a good time to start learning the concepts of Angular2, but don't expect it to be a beginner-friendly experience.
 There's definitely some rough edges to Angular2, but all in all it looks very promising to me.

 Play around with [the code](https://github.com/sandermak/ytlive-angular2) for YouTube live and let me know what you think!